 As a result, this sped up the process of industrialization in Massachusetts and textile manufacturing quickly went from being a cottage industry, where work was performed on a small scale at home, to a large scale factory system.

+Textiles mills in Massachusetts played a pivotal role in the industrialization of the United States.
 Textile mills were the first manufacturers to use modern production methods during the Industrial Revolution and thus textiles became the dominant industry during this time period.

-The industrial revolution originally began in England and was brought to America by an American named Francis Cabot Lowell.
 Lowell, who was born in Newburyport, Mass, in 1775, was a successful merchant who visited England in 1810, at the age of 36, and was so impressed by the British textile mills that it inspired him to start his own mills.

 In 1813, Lowell and several partners formed the Boston Manufacturing Company and introduced a power loom, based on the British model, that had been tweaked with many technological improvements.

 The company built a large brick mill next to the Charles River in Waltham, Massachusetts that incorporated various technologies to convert raw cotton into cloth.
 The mill integrated the chain of tasks under one roof, known as the Lowell System.
 This system was later adopted across the country and became the basis of the American manufacturing system.

 Lowell died of an illness in 1817 and left his company to his investors.
 Dividends were paid out and, in 1822, the investors started a new, and much larger, mill town, which they named Lowell in honor of their leader.

 Lowell, Massachusetts is known as “the cradle of the American Industrial Revolution” since it was the first large scale factory town in the country.

 The company was so successful that it continued to expand into other New England towns such as Chicopee, Mass, Lawrence, Mass and Manchester, NH.